 - Existing clubs may change their name during the annual Club Renewal process.
 Requested name changes will be approved at the discretion of the BCSG Budgets and Clubs Board (BCB) in consultation with Campus Life.

 - At least two leaders of each club are required to attend both a Club Resources and Support Orientation and a Club Management Orientation.
 One leader must be a non-senior.
 Clubs that do not have at least two leaders attend each orientation will have their account frozen until this requirement is met.
 Campus Life will hold each of these orientations periodically throughout the academic year.

 - At least two leaders of each club are required to attend budget hearing(s) with the Budgets & Clubs Board (BCB) to discuss their Club Renewal Application.
 Clubs that do not have at least two leaders attend may be subject to BCB sanctions regarding their initial budget allocation.

 - Club leaders are strongly encouraged to attend workshops and trainings that are coordinated by Campus Life and the Budgets and Clubs Board.

 Club Storage and Office Space

-- Clubs may request storage or office space in Chase Hall from the Office of Campus Life.
+- Clubs may request storage or office space in Chase Hall from Campus Life.
 Storage and office space is limited, and requests may not be able to be accommodated.

 - Club storage and office spaces may not be used to store personal items at any time of the academic year or over break periods, including summer break.